versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataProducer.md

 #### dataProducer.observer.on("close", fn())
 {: #dataProducer-observer-on-close .code}

-Emitted when the producer is closed for whatever reason.
+Emitted when the data producer is closed for whatever reason.

 #### dataProducer.observer.on("pause", fn())
 {: #dataProducer-observer-on-pause .code}